-Thuja Green Giant is a graceful fast growing tree that provides complete privacy, and requires no coddling!
+Thuja Green Giants are graceful fast growing trees that provide complete privacy, and requires no coddling!
 No tree is ever completely maintenance free, but Thuja Green Giant arborvitaes are very close.
 These trees are becoming more and more popular among landscapers, growers, and homeowners a like.This hardy, fast growing evergreen tree makes the perfect privacy screen!
 It's is a very easy plant to grow, tolerating almost any soil type and resistant to damage from ice and snow, as well as deer and most other pests.

 When you are considering how to grow Thuja Trees, remember that these are easy-care plants.
 You can shear them if you like, but pruning is not necessary.
 Irrigate them during dry weather even after establishment to ensure that your plants stay healthy.